spiral/docs/templater/expert.md

 </div>
 ```

-Now we can import such widget with additional parameters similar to how we extending parent layout:
+Now we can import this widget with the additional parameters similar to how we extend the parent layout:

 ```html
 <elements:feed class="my-class" previewSize="16"/>
 ```

-Attention, you you can not pass php variables into templater blocks without making additional manipulations and verifications, this part is covered below.
+Be careful that you don't pass the php variables into the templater blocks without making any additional manipulations and verifications .See below.
-> You can use exacly same pricinciples of block definition and block value passing as described in Basic Templater Usage.
+> You can use exacly the same pricinciples of block definition and block value passing that is described in the Basic Templater Usage section.

 ## Context block
-Let's try to make our example more complex, so far we was able to import existed view and pass some compilation parameters into it.
-However such parametes does not allow
-us to pass custom html code code inside our element.
-Let's say that we want to have special element (commonly used) to format some block of text, we can call it "elements/formatter":
+Let's make our example more complex.
+So far we were able to import the existing view and pass some compilation parameters into it.
+However, these parameters do not allow us to pass a custom HTML code into our element.
+Let's say that we want to have a special element (commonly used) to format some block of text.
+We can call it "elements/formatter":

 ```html
 <div class="${class}" style="color: ${color|red}; text-transform: capitalize">${context}</div>
 ```

-We can use and import such element into our demo view same way we did for news feed, however in this case we are going to use long tag defintion with opening and closing parts:
+We can use and import this element into our demo view the same way we did for the newsfeed.
+However, in this case, we are going to use the long tag defintion with opening and closing parts:

 ```html
 <extends:layouts.desktop title="Demo View"/>